 You can’t run a business alone—nor would you want to.
 Any seasoned restaurant owner knows a great team is crucial to smooth operations and outstanding guest experiences.
 Plus, working alongside people you like and respect makes the long hours and busy weekends more enjoyable, even when there are places you’d rather be.

-Finding good staff members can feel like searching for a needle in a haystack, especially in an unpredictable labor market.
-When you do find someone who’s a good fit, you want to keep them around for the long haul.
+Excellent service doesn't grow on trees.
 Retaining your employees doesn’t just save you time reviewing applications, interviewing, and training but also money.
 Hiring a staff member costs almost $6,000 per month on average.
 Creating a supportive, professional employee experience and positive workplace culture is key for any business looking to increase retention and save on hiring costs.

-A lot goes into a fantastic employee experience—including many factors outside of your control (looking at you, unruly guests).
 Thankfully, there are tools to help you manage and retain employees by communicating clear expectations for employee conduct and restaurant processes.
 While there’s always a learning curve when you start a new job, having a clear reference point can help shorten the onboarding period and help new employees hit the ground running.

 Picture this: you just hired an awesome new server, and it’s her first day on the job.
 But just as she arrived for her first shift, your supplier delivered the wrong shipment, and you still need to update the menu with today’s specials.
 You’re juggling onboarding your new employee with the million other things you have to get done before guests walk in.
 Enter the restaurant employee handbook.
 It’s your second-in-command when it comes to helping new hires start strong.
 Here’s why.